 C.04.03 Review of information prior to release

-- Prior to releasing any personal information to the prisoner and or their authorised agent, all information subject to a request for disclosure must be carefully examined by an officer authorised by the prison manager to identify:
+- Prior to releasing any personal information to the prisoner and or their authorised agent, all information subject to a request for disclosure must be carefully examined by an officer authorised by the prison director to identify:

 - any information that is prohibited from being released pursuant to sections 27 to 29 of the Privacy Act 1993 (refer C.04.Res.01 Privacy Act grounds for refusing disclosure of personal information)

 - if staff name(s) appear on incident reports and whether or not staff name(s) can be deleted from the copy of the incident report.

 - If staff name(s) appear on the report, the authorised officer must consider whether the identity of the staff member(s) whose name(s) are in the report is already known to the prisoner requester.